Constrained Serial Dictatorships can be Fair: Preliminaries : The model

-By abuse of notation, we may also use notation $SW_P^x(k)$ (for $x\in\{u,e,n\}$) when $\ProbModel$ is the degenerate probability distribution for which profile $P$ occurs with probability 1.
-Note that our social welfare notions are meant \emph{ex ante}, i.e., we define them on the expected utility values of the agents.
-This is different from the notion of \emph{ex post} social welfare which considers the utility of the agents once the profile $P$ issued from $\ProbModel$ is determined.\\
+\ejl Note that our social welfare notions are meant \emph{ex ante}, i.e., we define them on the expected utility values of the agents.
+This is different from the notion of \emph{ex post} social welfare which considers the utility of the agents once the profile $\boldsymbol{P}$ issued from $\ProbModel$ is determined.\\